-Chancellor Michael Amiridis has graciously supported the launch of a new scholarship to encourage first-generation, first-year undergraduate students to study abroad.
+The UIC Navigator Scholars program is a unique scholarship program to encourage first-generation, first-year undergraduate students to study abroad.
 Visit this page for more details about this scholarship.

 The following scholarships are for UIC students only studying abroad on these specific partner programs affiliated with UIC.
 Students can apply for these opportunities through their Flames Abroad Portal once you have been accepted into your chosen program.
 You will need to log in and go to the Post Acceptance Requirements.